arsenal9971/carcode/readme.txt

 DEB
 --------------------------------------------------

+Demos are located in the following directory:

+/usr/share/doc/carcode/examples

 Our setup.py script has support for building DEB files for Debian or Ubuntu, you will need to have deb building tools installed such as debuild, run the script from the shell with the following arguments: